A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Simulation setup

-Here, $X$ stands for the quantity of interest, $\partial^{2} Y_{\text{n}}/\partial V\partial t$ represents the total neutron yield emission per unit volume per unit time and $V$ denotes the volume occupied by the fusion fuel.
-The convergence parameter $\epsilon$ with respect to variable $X$ for a simulation with minimum cell size $\Delta_{\min}$ relative to a suitable reference case is then defined as
+Here, $X = \cly{T_{i}, T_{e}, \rho}$ stands for the quantity of interest, $\partial^{2} Y_{\text{n}}/\partial V\partial t$ represents the total neutron yield emission per unit volume per unit time and $V$ denotes the volume occupied by the fusion fuel.
+The convergence parameter $\epsilon$ for variable $X$ calculated from a simulation with minimum EGrid cell size $\Delta_{\min}$ is then defined relative to a suitable reference case as

 Here, the index $i$ runs between times bounded by the onset ($t_{i_{\min}}$) and secession ($t_{i_{\max}}$) of neutron production.
 These are respectively defined as the earliest and latest times where the neutron production rate exceeds $10\%$ of its peak value.
 The convergence metric is then defined as the quadratic average over all variables, i.e.\;$\epsilon_{\text{tot}} = \rnd{\sum_{X}\epsilon_{X}^{2}/\sum_{X}}^{1/2}$.
-For pure deuterium fuel at the modest temperatures predicted one may approximately write
+For pure deuterium fuel at the modest temperatures predicted, it is reasonable to ignore the effect of fuel depletion and secondary reactions involving fusion products.
+Thus, we may approximately write \cite{Atzeni_book}

 In \eq{eq:volumetric_neutron_emission_rate} the thermal reactivity $\ang{\sigma v}$ is given by fits due to Bosch and Hale \cite{Bosch_NuclFusion_1992}.